danielabar/meblog/src/markdown/rails-query-perf.md

 ## Introducing Rideshare

 Rideshare is an API-only Rails application that implements a portion of a fictional rideshare service.
 Think of Uber or Lyft.
 The core Rideshare models are Drivers, Riders, Trips, Trip Requests.
 The database is PostgreSQL.
-The schema is shown below:
+The schema is shown below and was generated with the [rails-erd](https://github.com/voormedia/rails-erd) gem:

 ![rideshare erd](../images/rideshare-erd.png "rideshare erd")